 My career started at IBM in 1997.
 I was a business school graduate from the University of Toronto.
 From there, I was fortunate enough to have my first position in a finance role at IBM.
 It was a fantastic opportunity to learn the technology business and after a few years, I decided to switch from a finance role to sales.
 I haven’t looked back since.
 My experience in sales ranges from sales individual to sales management; to executive management and now currently I’m the General Manager for Lenovo Canada.
 This role has responsibility for our personal computer and data center businesses along with related services and software.

 Lenovo has made quite the comeback in recent years and distinguished itself as a strong contender when it comes to the small and medium sized businesses.
 What do you believe is the reason behind this turnaround?

 Within SME, we are taking the approach of augmenting our strong channel relationships with defined, Lenovo-assisted end-user relationships.
-This effort has brought together many areas our business including: marketing, operations, customer data, client engagement and channel partnership.
+This effort has brought together many areas of our business including marketing, operations, customer data, client engagement, and channel partnership.
 It has also meant a renewed value proposition that strikes a chord with SME prospects.

 This value proposition tries to address a fundamental question of “will they (SME) see value in what we bring?”
 We think the answer is Yes.

 As a result of our focus, we are well on our way to increase the amount of Lenovo SME end-users in Canada.
 Lenovo’s ultimate goal is to bring technology value to more and more people and businesses.